Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 You’ll be required to pay GST and HST (depending on your province of entry) for the full amount listed on the bill of sale.
 You should also be sure to bring copies of the money transfer or have some other proof of payment to show to customs.
 You may also need to pay additional fees depending on how old your vehicle is and on whether it has air conditioning.

-7. Register your vehicle
+7. Register your vehicle in Canada

-The process of importing a car to Canada can be long and arduous.
+The process of importing a car into Canada can be long and arduous.
 This is likely because the Canadian government would prefer that you purchase a vehicle in Canada.
 If you want to make the process run smoothly, you may prefer to hire a private customs broker or an independent commercial importer.

 These services make it their business to get your vehicle into Canada, and they know the ins and outs of the process you’ll have to follow to import your vehicle.
 Enlisting a professional service could be worth your while if you want an easy fix.
 Just be prepared to pay an additional fee for the helping hand.